-In FY 2020, the Office reviewed and updated the Treasury/DO .214 DC Pensions Retirement Records system of records which is referred to as the System of Records Notice (SORN).
-In

-FY 2021, the Office will submit the updated SORN to Treasury's Office of Privacy, Transparency, and Records (PTR) for review.
-PTR will coordinate with internal Treasury offices and provide the SORN to the OMB, for review and clearance.
-After incorporating comments, Treasury will publish the Treasury/DO .214 DC Pensions Retirement Records system of records in the Federal Register and solicit comments from the public.
-If no changes are necessary, it will become effective.
+In FY 2021, the Office reviewed and updated the Department of the Treasury, DO .214DC Pensions Retirement Records system of records which is referred to as the System of Records Notice (SORN).
+The Office's SORN provides public notice of the records it maintains about individuals which are retrieved by personal identifier.
+The Office submitted the updated SORN to Treasury's Office of Privacy, Transparency, and Records (PTR) for review.
+PTR coordinated with internal Treasury offices and provided the SORN to OMB, for review and clearance.
+After incorporating comments, Treasury published the Department of the Treasury, DO .214-DC Pensions Retirement Records system of records in the Federal Register on March 9, 2021.